EmilStenstrom/django-components/README.md

     comp_registry = ComponentRegistry(
         library=library,
         settings=RegistrySettings(
-            CONTEXT_BEHAVIOR="isolated",
+            context_behavior="isolated",
-            TAG_FORMATTER="django_components.component_formatter",
+            tag_formatter="django_components.component_formatter",
         ),
     )
     ```

     As you can see above, this is also the place where we configure how our components should behave, using the `settings` argument.
 If omitted, default settings are used.

-    For library authors, we recommend setting `CONTEXT_BEHAVIOR` to `"isolated"`, so that the state cannot leak into the components, and so the components' behavior is configured solely through the inputs.
+    For library authors, we recommend setting `context_behavior` to `"isolated"`, so that the state cannot leak into the components, and so the components' behavior is configured solely through the inputs.
 This means that the components will be more predictable and easier to debug.

-    Next, you can decide how will others use your components by settingt the `TAG_FORMATTER` options.
+    Next, you can decide how will others use your components by settingt the `tag_formatter` options.

     If omitted or set to `"django_components.component_formatter"`,
     your components will be used like this: